hemilabs/heminetwork/e2e/HEMITRAP.md

 Let that sync.

-Once your node is synced, you could be able to tell by:
+Once your node is synced, you should be able to tell by:

 _NOTE_: there are ways to do this in one command, but this works.